-How to get from Oaxaca to Mexico City
+How to Get From Oaxaca to Mexico City

 What are the 3 ways to travel from Oaxaca to Mexico City?